Mr. Bean: Broadcast

 Mr. Bean originally aired in the United Kingdom on ITV from 1990 to 1995, with reruns later shown on the British variant of Comedy Central, ITV3 and ITV4.
 Due to its widespread popularity, the series aired in many other countries; in the United States, it aired on HBO starting on 2 April 1992, and also ran on PBS television stations across the United States.
 Reruns of the series were also shown on Fox Family during the late 1990s, both as segments in the variety series Ohh Nooo!
 Mr. Bill Presents and as stand-alone episodes.

 Music

-Mr. Bean features a choral theme tune in the key of C major written by Howard Goodall (adapted from a passage of "Locus iste" by Anton Bruckner) and performed by the Choir of Southwark Cathedral (episodes 2–11 and 14; opening of episode 15) and Christ Church Cathedral, Oxford (episodes 12 and 13; closing of episode 15).
+Mr. Bean features a choral theme tune in the key of C major written by Howard Goodall (adapted from a passage of "Locus iste" by Anton Bruckner) and performed by the Choir of Southwark Cathedral (episodes 2–11 and 14; opening of a clip special) and Christ Church Cathedral, Oxford (episodes 12 and 13; closing of a clip special).
 The words sung during the title sequences are in Latin: